free-samples/tdd-box/README.md

 ## Running the Box

-Once the gems are installed, we will create the vm or container with kitchen:
+Once the gems are installed, we will create the vm or container (instance) with kitchen:

 ```
 bundle exec kitchen create
 ```

-This will use vagrant or docker (depending on your .kitchen.yml file) to download the vagrant image or the docker image.
+This will use vagrant or docker (depending on your .kitchen.yml file) to download the instane image.
 The image will be downloaded and a copy will be locally deployed.
 This will be a bareboned copy.

 To run the commands from the cookbook, we will need to converge: